Planned Parenthood Removes Leana Wen As President After Less Than A Year

 Planned Parenthood's President Leana Wen was removed from the position on Tuesday after less than a year on the job.

-In a statement on Twitter, Wen said the decision was made during a "secret meeting."
+Wen, who said she and the board had been in negotiations about her management style, wrote on Twitter that she was ousted during a "secret meeting."

-"I am leaving because the new Board Chairs and I have philosophical differences over the direction and future of Planned Parenthood," Wen said in a statement on Twitter.
+"I am leaving because the new Board Chairs and I have philosophical differences over the direction and future of Planned Parenthood," Wen later said in a statement.

-"I believe the best way to protect abortion care is to be clear that it is not a political issue but a health care one, and that we can expand support for reproductive health care as the fundamental health care that it is," she added.
+"I believe the best way to protect abortion care is to be clear that it is not a political issue but a health care one, and that we can expand support for reproductive health care as the fundamental health care that it is," the 36-year-old former health commissioner in Baltimore added.

 My statement stepping down as President/CEO of @PPFA and President of @PPAct. pic.twitter.com/WJ3EBgJIAy— Leana Wen, M.D. (@DrLeanaWen) July 16, 2019

+NPR's Sarah McCammon reported that Planned Parenthood employees have noted concerns about Wen's leadership style and questioned whether she was equipped to lead the organization through such a turbulent period.
+Additionally, they were increasingly uneasy about her ability to execute on the advocacy that the board sees as imperative to the group's mission.

+However, McCammon reported, there is internal skepticism that Wen's firing stemmed from philosophical differences.
+One person said that Wen was perceived as being "out of her depth."

-The board of directors of both the Planned Parenthood Federation of America and the Planned Parenthood Action Fund announced Alexis McGill Johnson was named Acting President and CEO effective immediately.
+The board of directors of both the Planned Parenthood Federation of America and the Planned Parenthood Action Fund issued a terse statement Tuesday, thanking Wen for her brief stint at the helm but did not provide an explanation for her firing.

+Alexis McGill Johnson is stepping in as acting president and CEO effective immediately.

 "Alexis is a renowned social justice leader, lifelong political organizer, and a tireless advocate for reproductive rights and access to quality, affordable health care," PPFA board Chair Aimee Cunningham and PPAF Board Chair Jennie Rosenthal said in a joint statement.